-The construction, started in 1758, hit a number of roadblocks including bad planning, foundation issues and lack of funds.
+The construction started in 1758, hit several roadblocks, including bad planning, foundation issues and lack of funds.
 The building, finally completed in 1790, soon met the end of its function as a church with the start of the French Revolution.
 After the Constituent Assembly declared the building to become a shrine to French heroes, it also became known as the Pantheon, meaning “the place where the gods live.”

 Under Napoleon, the building became a church again for a short time.
 Alternating between being a church and a mausoleum over the years, it is now the final resting place of France’s many cultural heroes and thinkers.